Roslags-Bro Church: Architecture

 Despite a few later additions and alterations, Roslags-Bro Church is considered to be a representative example of a medieval church in Uppland.
 Externally the church retains much of its original look, characterised by roughly hewn stones and high Gothic gables, save the strikingly different Fleming-Oxenstierna burial chapel.

 The interior features frescoes, largely purely ornamental of foliage.
 Church furnishings include a baptismal font and triumphal cross made on Gotland.
-Also housed is a wooden sculpture of a male saint, traditionally considered a depiction of St. Erik but probably Saint Olaf.
+Also housed is a wooden sculpture of a male saint, traditionally considered a depiction of St. Erik or possibly Saint Olaf.
 The statue has served as a model for the coat of arms of Stockholm, of which St. Erik is the patron saint.
 The church has an altarpiece from the early 15th century, one of the oldest in Sweden.
 In addition, it houses a 14th-century Madonna and a sculpture of Saint Stephen from the 15th century.

 Another unusual piece of wooden sculpture from the church is a medieval coffin with a statue of Christ.
 On Good Friday the congregation places the statue in the coffin.
 Before they arrive again on Easter Sunday the priest removes the statue and so illustrates Christ has risen from the dead.

 Among later furnishings, the pulpit is from circa 1700 and the organ from 1838.
 The church also has some carved wooden epitaphs of families from the Swedish nobility on display.